 This enables the removal of the damaged interior structure, which is replaced with an inserted shed gallery space.
 The new enclosure walls provide a blank canvas for Dabls to continue his artistic explorations.
 Using simple, industrial-grade materials, in addition to the brick of the original structures, the LOHA design retains the language of the neighborhood context and signals the Museum’s role as a leader in the city’s future.

-There are two ways to support Dabls Mbad African Bead Museum.
+To support Dabls MBAD African Bead Museum.
 You can donate to Dabls directly (above).
 NOTE: direct donations are not tax-deductible.